wp-plugins/spider-facebook/readme.txt

 * App ID required for all plugins and buttons
 * Layout styling possibilities with each button
 * Possibility to change the language of the button label when creating the button
 * Possibility to choose the number of comments to be displayed within a page/post
-* Support for custom styling when creating buttons

 Upgrade to [Spider Facebook Pro](https://web-dorado.com/products/wordpress-facebook.html) to add features: